BaboboiPR/Cli_game_cpp/README.md

-Just a game engine in terminal
+Just a game engine in terminal.
+Sorry for bad english.